Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 Even with precautions in place, vigilance is key for early detection of problems arising from risky activities:

-- Headaches: Persistent or worsening headaches may indicate increased intracranial pressure.
+- Headaches: Persistent or worsening headaches may indicate increased intracranial pressure or shunt malfunction.

-- Nausea/Vomiting: Common signs linked with impaired CSF drainage.
+- Nausea/Vomiting: Common warning signs linked with impaired CSF drainage.

-- Vision Changes: Blurred vision or double vision suggests neurological distress.
+- Vision Changes: Blurred vision or double vision can suggest neurological distress.

-- Swelling/Redness: Tenderness along the shunt path might signal infection.
+- Swelling/Redness: Tenderness, warmth, or redness along the shunt path might signal infection.

-- Lethargy/Confusion: Altered mental status requires immediate evaluation.
+- Lethargy/Confusion: Altered mental status requires immediate medical evaluation.

 The Role of Protective Measures During Physical Activity